 Police: Woman throws snake at victim in carjacking

 GREENVILLE, S.C.
-(AP) - Police say a woman stole a vehicle after throwing a nonpoisonous snake at the driver, then crashed through barricades set up for a pole vaulting exhibition in a South Carolina city.
+(AP) - Police say a woman stole a vehicle after throwing a nonvenomous snake at the driver, then crashed through barricades set up for a pole vaulting exhibition in a South Carolina city.

 In a news release, Greenville Police identified the suspect as 29-year-old Hilmary Moreno-Berrios.
 They said she was hurt in Friday's crash, and released from the hospital on Monday.
 Authorities say Moreno-Berrios demanded a woman's keys and threw a live, black snake at her.